Saša Ilić (footballer, born 1970): Club career

 Born in Skopje, Ilić made his senior debut with Vardar in the 1987–88 season.
 He spent two more seasons with the club, before moving to Partizan in 1990.
 After failing to receive any playing time in his debut season, Ilić went on loan to Spartak Subotica (1991–92) and Borac Banja Luka (1992–93).
 He returned to Partizan in the 1993–94 season, as the club won the double.

 In early 1995, Ilić moved abroad to South Korean club Busan Daewoo Royals.
 He later spent three seasons with Hamburger SV from 1997 to 2000, making just two Intertoto Cup appearances.

-After his second stint at Vardar, Ilić moved to Iran to play for Persepolis in the 2003–04 season and Esteghlal Ahvaz in the 2004–05 season.
+After his second stint at Vardar, Ilić moved to Iran to play for Pirouzi in the 2003–04 season and Esteghlal Ahvaz in the 2004–05 season.
 He also spent two and a half seasons with Pegah, helping them win promotion to the Persian Gulf Pro League in 2007.

 In late 2013, at the age of 43, Ilić came out of retirement to play for Gorno Lisiče in the Macedonian First Football League.